Chakravyuha (2016 film): Production

 The movie made a profit before its release.
 As per sources, the distribution and audio rights of the movie had been sold out for an amount of ₹14 crores.

 Development

 In February 2015, it was reported that M. Saravanan and Puneeth Rajkumar would work together for the first time.
 S. Thaman was selected to compose the music for the film.
-Chakravyuha, was greatly anticipated because of the associated marketing.
+Chakravyuha, was anticipated because of the associated marketing.

 Casting

+Sonam Bajwa was the first choice for the lead role but was replaced with Pallavi Subhash after her look test was unimpressive.
+However, Pallavi was dropped after a couple of days of shoot since the director was not impressed and felt the need for an actress who knew the language better.
 Rachita Ram was roped into playing the lead actress role, which marked her debut collaboration with Puneeth Rajkumar.
 Incidentally, actor Vamsi Krishna was approached by director Saravanan to reprise the role he had done in the original, Ivan Veramathiri.
 However, the dates did not work out, and the role was offered to his friend Arun Vijay.

 Filming

-The film went on the floors in 2015.
+The film went on floors in 2015.
 A song shoot has been shot in Portugal.
-This is the first Kannada movie whose song is shot in Portugal.
+This is the first Kannada movie whose song shoot was held in Portugal.